Empress Go-Sakuramachi

-Toshiko (智子), posthumously honored as Empress Go-Sakuramachi (後桜町天皇, Go-Sakuramachi-tennō) was the 117th monarch of Japan, according to the traditional order of succession.
-She was named after her father Emperor Sakuramachi, with the word go (後) before her name translating in this context as "later" or "second one".
+Empress Go-Sakuramachi (後桜町天皇, Go-Sakuramachi-tennō) was the 117th monarch of Japan, according to the traditional order of succession.
+She was named after her father Emperor Sakuramachi, with the word (後, go) before her name translating in this context as "later" or "second one", also referred to as "Sakuramachi II".
 Her reign during the Edo period spanned the years from 1762 through to her abdication in 1771.
-The only significant event during her reign was an unsuccessful outside plot that intended to displace the shogunate with restored imperial powers.
-As of 2025, she remains the most recent empress regnant of Japan as the current constitution does not allow women to inherit the throne.
+As of 2026, she remains the most recent Japanese empress regnant.